|

 spends a million dollars on something

-that could have been done in the
+that could have been done in the private

-private sector, it ALWAYS sucks at least
+sector, it ALWAYS sucks at least TWO

-TWO million dollars out of the
+million dollars out of the real economy

-real economy to do it.
-THAT'S WHY
+to do it.
+THAT'S WHY the entire

-the entire Keynesian 'government
+Keynesian 'government spending

 stimulates economic activity' theory

-is failing big time and
+is failing big time and proving

-proving disastrous again, right before
+disastrous again, right before our eyes

-our eyes -- because it's pure,
+-- because it's pure, unadulterated

 bullspit." -- Rick Gaber